@David-Harris Basil inspired this one.

 Looks like Bourbons were a bit under represented at this one.

 P.S.; @FritzRay all the bread and roll "palate cleansers" you see in the background and on the cutting board were homemade.
-That red KitchenAid definitely gets a workout hereabouts.
+That red KitchenAid mixer in the background definitely gets a workout hereabouts.

 zBrown last edited by